JetBrains/jetbrains_guide/sites/intellij-guide/contents/tips/drag-and-dock/index.md

 technologies: [java, kotlin]
 topics: [tricks, interface, latest]
 author: hs
-subtitle: You can move editor tabs around to configure your your editor view as required.
+subtitle: You can move editor tabs around as required
 thumbnail: ./thumbnail.png
 cardThumbnail: ./card.png
 shortVideo:
   poster: ./tip.png
   url: https://youtu.be/QK_5IBkBMJQ
 leadin: |
   You can move tabs around in your editor to take advantage of bigger monitors and have code appear side by side, for example a class and its test class.

 ---